slaclab/sdf-docs/reference.md

 ?> __TIP__ At the top of each page, there is also a 'Edit Page' button that will send you directly to the page on github to be edited

+The documentation uses [docsify.js](https://docsify.js.org/) to render [markdown](https://www.markdownguide.org/) documents into a static website using only javascript.
+Whilst not necessary to submit changes, you may want to view the webpage locally for development purposes.
+Once you have cloned this document repository, you can start a local web server to preview all changes.
+Please see [here](https://docsify.js.org/#/quickstart) for more details.